andrewmbuchan4/PyllutedWD_Public/README.md

 install.packages("cramer")
 ```

-Finally, update src/configuration.ini with the path you would like to save output to.
+Finally, update src/configuration.ini with the path you would like to save output to, as well as the location of the DA pollution tables.

 ## Validation